dolliars/heyheather/_posts/2019-04-21-shell-3-what-are-pipes.md

 Now that I've emerged from the rabbit hole (*thanks pomodoro timer!*), I acquiesce that although it's possible to use pipes in a bidirectional manner on some systems (not Linux tho), it's best to use them in the conventional way.
-I would've like to know in which circumstances pipes could be used bidirectionally but I think this [Stackoverflow answer][SO-pipe-syscall] is enough to quell my curiosity.
+I would've liked to know in which circumstances pipes could be used bidirectionally but I think this [Stackoverflow answer][SO-pipe-syscall] is enough to quell my curiosity.
 It just states that the [POSIX standard for pipes][man-pipe-posix] doesn't specify their directional behavior.
 Moving on.

 ## Wrong model
 When I started looking into pipes, I thought I had a good idea about how they